NewsLocal News

 "Well, there is a history with legendary Reba McEntire back in 1981, KTFX hosted a concert where Reba opened up for George Jones, now this was right before she went mainstream," Stevens said.

-He said Garth Brooks was also a friend of the station's former owner, and his music was playing first on their airwaves.
+He said Garth Brooks was also a friend of the station's former owner, and his music played first on their airwaves.

-While forced to look for a new space, they will be welcomed back to the museum in a new broadcasting studio once the renovations are finished.
+While forced to look for a new space for now, they will be welcomed back to the museum in a new broadcasting studio once the renovations are finished.

 "We are building them a state-of-the-art studio for them to come back to that will be pretty special I think," said Corbell.